softprops/lesst/README.md

 A filename is required to resolve relative paths to less @imports.

-This returns a ``scala.Either[CompilationError, CompilationResult]` which provides access the compiled css and a list of file imports included in the CompilationResult or a CompilationError containing information about what happened.
+This returns a ``scala.Either[CompilationError, StyleSheet]` which provides access the compiled css and a list of file imports included in the StyleSheet or a CompilationError containing information about what happened and where.

 You can optionally minify the generated css if you like skinny output.
 The default is to not minify output.